gphat/omg/_posts/2019-04-16-practitioners-guide-to-system-dashboard-design-p2.md

 # Choice of Data, Gardening

 You might expect this piece to tell you what specific data to put in your dashboard.
-Well, fair reader, that’s mostly up to you.
+Well, fair reader, that’s mostly up to you!
 Remember our users and their goals from [part 1](http://onemogin.com/observability/dashboards/practitioners-guide-to-system-dashboard-design.html).
 The important signals for your service are up to you and the needs of your users.
 To that end, you must use your list and decide what best fits the bill for what Few describes as the four stages of monitoring information: (32)[^1]

 1. Updating high-level situational awareness.
 1. Identifying and focusing on particular items that need attention.
+    1. Update awareness of this item in greater detail
+    1. Determine whether action is required
 1. If action is required, accessing additional information to determine appropriate information.
 1. Response.